knxhx/open-data/README.md

 Develop app or website to plug in services that will then tell you route to take and potential costs associated with route or time to destination (could also see use beyond the homeless).
 In some ways this is like the Transit app (https://transitapp.com/partners/transit) but would have a directory of sources.

-Story: if a user needs to go to CAC or Social Security Office, what KAT route does the user need to take (including connections) at what time.
+Example: if a user needs to go to CAC or Social Security Office, what KAT route does the user need to take (including connections) at what time.

 Useful data sources: [http://knoxvilletn.gov/cms/One.aspx?portalId=109562&pageId=11688599](http://knoxvilletn.gov/cms/One.aspx?portalId=109562&pageId=11688599)